FreeGraftor: Training-Free Cross-Image Feature Grafting for Subject-Driven Text-to-Image Generation: Introduction

 Existing subject-driven methods face an inherent trade-off between fidelity and efficiency.
 These methods can be roughly divided into two categories based on whether test-time fine-tuning is required.
 One is \textbf{tuning-based approaches} (e.g., DreamBooth\cite{ruiz2023dreambooth}), which adapt models through subject-specific fine-tuning on reference images.
 They achieve strong subject consistency but have notable drawbacks, including high computational cost, time consumption, catastrophic forgetting, and poor multi-subject handling.
 The other is \textbf{zero-shot methods} (e.g., IP-Adapter\cite{ye2023ip}), which skip fine-tuning.
 Instead, they use auxiliary modules to extract and inject subject features from references.
 They offer high efficiency but fail to retain fine details, resulting in unsatisfactory alignment.

-We identify that the breakthrough to this dilemma lies in the strong visual representation capabilities of pretrained text-to-image models.
-Specifically, cross-image semantic correspondences exist robustly in modern MM-DiT-based models (e.g., FLUX.1\cite{flux2024}).
-As shown in Fig. \ref{fig:semantic_correspondence}, we compute token-level cosine similarities between the reference and target images in FLUX.1 during diffusion, and connect the most similar pixel pairs with colored lines.
-This visualization clearly shows that semantically similar regions also have high feature similarity in FLUX.1.
-This characteristic provides a reliable foundation for accurate subject feature transfer without extra training.
+We find the key to resolving this dilemma lies in the powerful visual representation of pretrained text-to-image models.
+Specifically, robust cross-image semantic correspondences exist in modern MM-DiT-based models (e.g., FLUX.1\cite{flux2024}).
+As shown in Fig. \ref{fig:semantic_correspondence}, we compute token-level cosine similarities between the reference and target images in FLUX.1 during diffusion, linking the most similar pixel pairs.
+This visualization confirms that semantically corresponding regions have high feature similarity in FLUX.1, providing a reliable foundation for training-free subject feature transfer.

-Leveraging this, we propose FreeGraftor, a training-free framework resolving the fidelity-efficiency dilemma via cross-image feature grafting.
-It extracts reference features through rectified flow inversion and injects them into generation dynamically.
+Leveraging this, we propose FreeGraftor, a training-free framework the resolves the fidelity-efficiency dilemma via cross-image feature grafting.
+It extracts reference features via rectified flow inversion and injects them dynamically during generation.
 Specifically, we design a novel \textbf{cross-image feature grafting} mechanism transferring reference details to semantically matched regions, integrating semantic matching (for feature patch alignment) and position-constrained attention fusion (for reliable transfer).
 Additionally, we propose a \textbf{structure-consistent initialization} strategy which involves constructing a collage containing the subject and inverting it as generation initialization noise to ensure structural preservation.
 FreeGraftor achieves pixel-level detail retention with fast inference and low overhead, requiring no extra training.

 Extensive experiments demonstrate that our method outperforms existing approaches in both subject consistency and text alignment while maintaining competitive efficiency.
 Notably, it scales well to multi-subject scenarios, preserving individual identities and integrating subjects harmoniously into coherent scenes without layout conflicts or attribute confusion, expanding practical applications of subject-driven generation.